vi-bui/Detecting-Positive-Selection-Using-Deep-Learning/README.md

 ## Methodology

+### Data

+Population genomic data was obtained from the 1000 Genomes Project Phase 3 [3].
+The VCF files were filtered for African populations based on sample IDs and 80 kbp around the single nucleotide polymorphirm (SNPs) of interest.
+This was done by using bcftools [4].
+New VCF files for each population for each SNPs were produced.

 ### Imagene

 Firstly population genomic data was simulated using *msms* which is implemented using the software [ImaGene](https://github.com/mfumagalli/ImaGene) [2].
-Two demographic models were used, the Marth et al. demographic model [3] and the Tennessen et al. demographic model [4].
+Two demographic models were used, the Marth et al. demographic model [5] and the Tennessen et al. demographic model [6].
 The simulations were ran on Queen Mary's High Performance Compute Cluster where the scripts are in the HPC folder.

 CNNS were used to investigate positive selection through a binary classification implmented using the software [ImaGene](https://github.com/mfumagalli/ImaGene).
 In addition to following the binary classficiation tutorial on [ImaGene](https://github.com/mfumagalli/ImaGene/blob/master/Tutorials/01_binary.ipynb), the CNN was also ran on the HPC to allow for parallel processing.